AI Research Skills: The Orchestra Library

 FLOPs by 50%.

-The agent then works through the full loop, checking in with you at each stage.
+The agent works through the full loop, checking in with you at each stage.

 Creating Your Own Skills